mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

     Figure 23: Adding a new group pair in the Muon Analysis GUI.

 Once defined, these new user grouping options propagate through the Muon Analysis tabs.
-For example, in the `Home`_ tab, the options under Group/Group Pair are automatically updated to include user defined detector configurations.
+For example, in the :ref:`Home <the_tabs_home>`, the options under Group/Group Pair are automatically updated to include user defined detector configurations.
 From there, the new groups can be plotted as they would be for the default long, bwd and fwd groups.